Services

 Another recent project (2022) was a trail design/route marking project on a 100 acre property in Sevier County, TN.
 This project included two loop trails totaling about 1.6 miles long.

 The 2017 trail design and route marking project was with the town of Thompsons Station, at the 207 acre Preservation Park property.
 Two trails totaling 2.1 miles were marked in March, 2017.
-Please see the presentation on this project.
+Please see the presentation on this project details

 In the past 17 years, Bob's Trails design projects include the 2006 Beaman Park trail reroute project (0.8 mile), the 2007 Henry Hollow Creek trail bridge project (56 feet long), the 2009 Sedge Ridge Trail (0.6 mile) and the 2010 accessible trail project funded with a three year grant through the federal Recreational Trails Program (RTP).
 This project included a 350 linear foot by 6 ft. wide accessible boardwalk and another 0.25 miles of hard surfaced trails.